About the Choir

 Past, Present & Future

 Northwood Choral Society is a long established choir of around 30 singers based in Northwood, UK.
 We rehearse on a Sunday evening.
 At Northwood Choral Society we have Julie Bale, a top vocal coach and Professional singer as our Conductor, with over 25 years of experience of working with singers of all abilities.
 Our choir is also committed to supporting gifted young singers and their local community.
 Each rehearsal begins with a vocal technique session and the opportunity to work with singers of other voice types.
 We also have workshops and a wonderful 2021 season planned.
 If you'd like to join us please get in touch to find out more.

-We are currently accepting members in most sections
+We are currently accepting members in all sections